-This post is brought to you by Sweet’N Low®
+This post and recipe for Partridge in a Pear Pie Salted Caramel Pear Pie is brought to you by Sweet’N Low®

 The holidays have arrived which means sweets are everywhere.
 Let’s start the season off with this delicious Partridge in a Pear Pie-Salted Caramel Pear Pie Recipe!

 I know.
 I know!
 It can be challenging to keep our waistlines in check or watch our blood sugar during this time of year.

 This is where Sweet’N Low® comes in handy to provide sweetness without the calories.

 Sweet’N Low® is a zero-calorie sweetener and a great alternative to sugar when cooking and baking.